 Spread the love by creating custom necklaces.
 This way your teachers can wear them close to their hearts.
-Jewelry is a timeless accessory, from everyday wear to formal occasions.
+Jewelry is a timeless, eye-catching accessory, from everyday wear to formal occasions.
 From necklaces, bracelets, rings and everything in between, high-quality jewelry is a beautiful way to give the gift of personalized elegance.

 4. Teacher Supplies

 The best teacher appreciation gifts are ones that they can use again and again.
 When considering what to gift an amazing teacher, be sure to ask yourself whether it can be used every day.
 Since a day at work might be filled with notetaking, research, and brainstorming, it would be wise to consider office gifts that are both functional and thoughtful.
 Compile teacher supplies like notepads, magnets, and markers for a practical gift and to help make their day at school a breeze.

 5. Personalized Candles

 6. Chocolate Chip Cookies

 Bake a double or triple batch of chocolate chip cookies.
 Package a handful for every teacher in a gift box or goodie bag.
 They’ll enjoy having these to snack on between lesson planning.
 Consider even plating the cookies on a set of custom plates with fun designs for them to admire when exploring teacher appreciation gift ideas.

 7. Festive Socks

 Roll a pair of socks into a small box for a present that will warm the hearts of your teachers.
 Choose fun, colorful designs with stripes and polka dots for your teacher to show off.
 Custom socks make fun gifts for any teacher in your life and they’ll be sure to receive plenty of compliments on them in the hallways and wherever they go.

 8. Heart Themed Jar

-Brighten your teacher’s week with a heart themed jar to show how much you love having them as a teacher.
-Give a loving gift of gratitude by filling a jar with heart-shaped candies.
+Brighten your teacher’s week with a lovely heart themed jar to show how much you love having them as a teacher.
+Give a loving gift of gratitude by filling a jar with heart-shaped candies for them to enjoy.
 Tie on a thank you card that expresses your gratefulness with a quote or phrase to make them feel extra special.